 Almost as easy, and just as filling, is chicken salad.
 Simply drain your chicken, and mix it with mayonnaise, chopped celery, and onion.
 If you prefer it sweet, add a little sweet relish.
 Put a few scoops on a roll and you have a great sandwich.

 Add a half cup of the mixture to a flour tortilla and roll up the tortilla, then stack enough tortillas into a baking pan to fill it.
-Top with salsa and lots of shredded cheese.
-Bake until bubbly!
+Top with salsa and lots of shredded cheese, and bake.
 Serve with more salsa and sour cream.

 Chicken is one of the most versatile proteins.
 Don’t stop with these recipes.
 A simple search for “Canned Chicken Recipes” yielded everything from chicken and rice, cream cheese chicken, chicken parmesan balls, to ranch chicken cheese dip and chicken noodle casserole.